-- (a) Retained by Party or Attorney.
-All non-electronically submitted exhibits offered by any party in civil or criminal proceedings, whether or not received as evidence, shall be retained after trial by the party or attorney offering the exhibits, unless otherwise ordered by the Court.
-All non-electronically submitted administrative records offered by any party, whether or not received into evidence, in Social Security cases and other cases reviewed under the Administrative Procedure Act will be returned to counsel at the conclusion of the action, including any appeal, unless otherwise ordered by the Court. - (b) Transmitted on Appeal.
-In the event an appeal is prosecuted by any party, each party to the appeal shall promptly file with the Clerk any non-electronically submitted exhibits to be transmitted to the appellate court as part of the record on appeal.
-Those exhibits not transmitted as part of the record on appeal shall be retained by the parties who shall make them available for use by the appellate court upon request. - (c) Notice to Remove Non-electronically Submitted Exhibits and Administrative Records.
-If any party, having received notice from the Clerk concerning the removal of non-electronically submitted exhibits or administrative records, fails to do so within thirty (30) days from the date of such notice, the Clerk may destroy or otherwise dispose of those exhibits or administrative records. - (d) Sealed Documents Search Warrants, Orders on Pen Registers, Orders on Trap and Trace Devices, and Mobile Tracking Device Warrants.
+- (a) Retention by Party or Attorney.
+All non-electronically submitted exhibits offered by any party in civil or criminal proceedings, whether or not received as evidence, shall be retained after trial by the party or attorney offering the exhibits until time for appeal expires or the mandate on appeal issues, unless otherwise ordered by the Court.
+All non-electronically submitted administrative records offered by any party, whether or not received into evidence, in Social Security cases and other cases reviewed under the Administrative Procedure Act will be returned to the party or attorney when the time for appeal expires or the mandate on appeal issues, unless otherwise ordered by the Court. - (b) Transmission on Appeal.
+If requested by the Court of Appeals, each party or attorney is responsible for transmitting non-electronic exhibits to the appellate court as part of the record on appeal. - (c) Notice to Remove Non-electronically Submitted Exhibits and Administrative Records.
+Upon thirty (30) days' notice, the Clerk may destroy or otherwise dispose of any non-electronically submitted exhibits or administrative records when the time for appeal expires or the mandate on appeal issues, unless otherwise ordered by the Court. - (d) Sealed Documents Search Warrants, Orders on Pen Registers, Orders on Trap and Trace Devices, and Mobile Tracking Device Warrants.
 Unless otherwise ordered by the Court, any search warrant, order on pen register, order on trap and trace device, or mobile tracking device warrant ordered sealed by a magistrate judge in a criminal matter on or after December 1, 2014, will be unsealed 180 days after the file date of the search warrant or the expiration date of the pen/trap order or tracking warrant.
 At least 60 days before the expiration of the sealing order, the Clerk of Court must notify the Criminal Chief at the Office of the United States Attorney, or designee, of the date when the documents will be unsealed.
 Before the expiration of the sealing order, the government may move the court to extend the sealing order.
 A motion to extend a sealing order may be filed ex parte.
 Documents that have been unsealed may be destroyed when eligible under the Records Disposition Schedule in the Guide to Judiciary Policy.